greatscottgadgets/LNA1109/README.md

-# LNAF5Q
+# LNA1109

-LNAF5Q is an in-line SMA Low Noise Amplifier with SAW filter.
+LNA1109 is an in-line SMA Low Noise Amplifier with SAW filter.

 ## hardware notes

 Schematic and layout files were designed in KiCad, an open source electronic design automation package.

-This design may be assembled with any SAW filter with a footprint compatible with the FAR-F5Q or F6Q series.
+This design may be assembled with any SAW filter with a standard 1.1 x 0.9 mm footprint.

 The PCB is designed to fit the Crystek SMA-KIT-1.5MF housing.